 Kaspersky’s entry-level premium offering is Kaspersky Anti-Virus.
-Along with everything that is included in the freeware, it offers ransomware protection, a Silent Mode utility (for interruption-free experience), and a vulnerability scanner (checks for outdated software and other system vulnerabilities).
+Along with everything that is included in the freeware, it offers ransomware protection, a Silent Mode utility (that stops all notifications), and a vulnerability scanner (that checks for system vulnerabilities like outdated apps).

-Next level up is Kaspersky Internet Security – the company’s most popular suite.
-It adds a two-way Firewall (monitors network traffic and thwarts hacking attempts via network), a hardened browser for safe shopping/banking, and webcam & microphone protection.
+Next level up is Kaspersky Internet Security.
+It adds a two-way Firewall (monitors network traffic and thwarts hacking attempts via network), a hardened browser for safe shopping/banking, and webcam and microphone protection.

 A limited parental control module is also included in the suite.
 It helps you control what sites your children visit and how much time they can spend online.

 Kaspersky Total Security is the company’s full-blown suite.
 Along with everything that is part of the “Internet Security” suite, it adds a Data Shredder (lets you safely delete your sensitive files so they can’t be recovered), an unlimited password manager (securely stores all your passwords at one place for logins hassle-free), and a file backup utility with 2GB of online space.